This post is by Jia Li, ecommerce marketing specialist at InterCultural Elements.

 Most popular categories

-Currently, the largest segment of the ecommerce market in Japan is “Toys, Hobby & DIY” with a market volume of over $22 billion in 2017.
+Currently, the largest segment of the ecommerce market in Japan is “Toys, Hobby & DIY” with a market volume of over $22 billion.
 Clothing and fashion accessories are among the most popular items purchased online, while sales for food and beverages continue to grow.
 In general, high quality products and well-known brand names are in high demand.